 If you work in construction, lawn care, or you are a police officer, corrections officer, active military, etc and rely on your arm for overhead work and heavy lifting then it will take 6-8 months at a minimum for the rotator cuff repair to become strong enough to use the arm without putting the repair at risk.

 The risk of returning to full duty work too quickly after a rotator cuff repair is that you can re-tear the rotator cuff.
 Research shows that the risk of reinjury to your rotator cuff extends out to nearly 24 weeks after your shoulder surgery !!!

 Keep in mind… your repair has no nerve fibers in it.
 So many of you mistakenly think that you might feel the repair stretch or that you will feel pain before it tears again.
 That is simply not true.
 Many of you with recurrent tears will not feel the new tear occur.

 Recovery and return to work after a rotator cuff repair can be a very long process.
 The ultimate recovery of normal strength can take 6-10 months depending on the size of the tear.
-Recovery is a long process to allow the rotator cuff to heal.
+Recovery is a long process in order to allow the rotator cuff to heal.
 If the rotator cuff tendon doesn’t heal well and if you return to work too soon you risk developing another tear.
 The same goes for returning to a heavy gym workout … you need to wait more than six months before you can return to the gym on your own for a heavy overhead workout.
 This is one of the reasons that a rotator cuff surgery is very challenging for people.
 It is a painful surgery that requires a significant commitment to physical therapy and exercise and it has a long recovery.